 How can mediation help you?

 Mediation is a free service offered by the CNESST.
-It helps workers and their employer reach an agreement when there is a conflict about labour standards, pay equity, occupational health and safety or occupational accidents and diseases.
+It helps workers and their employer reach an agreement when there is a conflict regarding:

 When a complaint is filed, the mediator contacts the parties to offer them their services.
 The parties are always free to accept or refuse mediation.